1/12

 Proposal 2014

-The Nuyorican Poets Cafe, a cultural icon situated on NYC's Lower East Side, serves as a forum for groundbreaking works of poetry, music, theater and visual arts.
+The Nuyorican Poets Cafe, a cultural icon situated on NYC's Lower East Side, serves as a critical forum for groundbreaking works of poetry, music, theater, and visual arts in what Allen Ginsberg called the most integrated place on the planet.
 A multicultural and multi-arts institution, the Cafe gives voice to a diverse group of rising poets, actors, filmmakers, and musicians, championing performance as a means of social empowerment for minority and underprivileged artists.
-RL reconceptualized the organization's facilities with a new street identity, interior renovations & rooftop extension.
-Internally, program areas are expanded to include two theaters with integral bar zones, rehearsal, educational, administrative, and support spaces distributed over five floors.
+This milestone project expands the Cafe's programming to include two performance spaces with integral bar zones, rehearsal, educational, administrative, & support spaces distributed over five floors.
+RL extended the building's footprint to the south and sectionally upward at the roof, allowing for an organizational rethinking that makes the facility fully accessible for the first time.

-The existing facade with its array of cuts, fills, additions, and other modifications reveals the building's history.
-Rather than restoring the building to its original state, RL adds to the composition an overlay of new large window openings cut in the facade with only partial regard to older features.
+The building's exterior street facade has been modified many times and it is its blemishes - the array of cuts, fills, additions, and other modifications - that reveal its history.
+Rather than restoring the building to its original state, RL adds to the accumulated composition an overlay of new large window openings cut in the facade without regard to older features.
 These incisions create a new layer of visual history organized by and reflecting the contemporary programmatic arrangement within.
-Internally, spaces are organized around a new elevator core sheathed in shingled, blackened steel panels.
-In this LEED Silver certified project, original rough brick walls are exposed and frame new contemporary performance spaces with associated bars formed from blackened steel.
-Sectionally, rehearsal/flex and administrative areas are situated on the mid-levels, acoustically separating the street performance space from the new upper level performance space.

 Rice+Lipka Architects